mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 user that comes up a 5 or 6.
 Eventually the shield will be shot away or its remains can be discarded by the user.
-The shield is big enough to cover the whole of the wearer’s front but makes it impossible to carry out tasks requiring both hands.
+The shield is big enough to cover the whole of the wearer's front but makes it impossible to carry out tasks requiring both hands.

 Fighting Boots (Ogzkua): Fighting boots are the standard